Income Tax Audit under Section 44AB

 How is a Tax Audit Report Filed?

-• This signifies that the taxpayer has accepted the report.
-After the final submission, both the taxpayer and the CA will receive confirmation messages.
+• The taxpayer can accept and verify the electronically completed form using the digital signature certificate.
+This signifies that the taxpayer has accepted the report, and after the final submission, both the taxpayer and the CA will receive confirmation messages

 Monetary Penalties